Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 #### Marketing campaign ideas
 As casual riders mostly ride during the weekends, the marketing campaign should target Saturdays and Sundays if they plan to use advertising posters.
 Those advertising posters should be close to the most frequent stations used by casual riders.

 Using social media is a must nowadays.
-Because casual riders are already using Cyclistic, they could be interested in content relating to bikes, health benefits, sports, best places to use Cyclistic, etc. If Cyclistic grows its social media, casual riders will continue to hear about them throughout the months -thus keeping them interested in using Cyclistic- and see the marketing campaign when it launches.
+Because casual riders are already using Cyclistic, they could be interested in content relating to bikes, health benefits, sports, the best places to use Cyclistic, etc. If Cyclistic grows its social media, casual riders will continue to hear about them throughout the months -thus keeping them interested in using Cyclistic- and see the marketing campaign when it launches.

 #### Additional idea
 We came to the conclusion that casual riders are active people interested in doing sports or leisure activities.
-Cyclistic could do partnerships with sports events or gyms to continue to appeal to casual riders and as well appeal to those that haven’t heard about them before.
+Cyclistic could do partnerships with sports events or gyms to continue to appeal to casual riders and appeal to those who haven’t heard about them before.